L-Marcel/core/packages/highlight/README.md

 - Loads the dependencies of each language alone
 - Editable content support
 - Mobile editable content support
-- Customizable language definitions
+- Customizable existing or created language definitions
 - Customizable theming
 - Tab navigation support
 - Included styles
 - With built-in line number viewer
 - Deep integration with TypeScript
 - Plug and play!
 You don't need an external configuration to use it

-> The bug when loading some languages ​​has been resolved.
-Unfortunately I have no way to check the status of each language one by one.

 # Installation
 To install you need to run in your project: